Get started

 How Consumer AI Infrastructure Differs from Enterprise AI Infrastructure

 Framework-only orchestrators like LangChain provide pipeline tooling but no proprietary models, no integrated observability tied to user metrics, and no experimentation.
-Model-only providers like ElevenLabs provide voice generation but no orchestration, no routing, and no observability.
+Model-only providers like ElevenLabs offer voice generation with some orchestration (Conversational AI), but lack model-agnostic routing across providers and integrated observability tied to business metrics.
 Hyperscaler TTS from Google, Amazon, and Microsoft provides enterprise reliability but commodity quality and high latency.
 Each solves one piece.
 Consumer AI infrastructure solves them together.

 Who Needs Consumer AI Infrastructure